Mayo Clinic Care Network Content

 Complications may include:

-- Infection.
-If the skin is cut near your injured toe, you are at higher risk of developing an infection in the bone.
+• Infection.
+If the skin is cut near the injured toe, the risk of getting an infection in the bone increases.

-- Osteoarthritis.
-This wear-and-tear type of arthritis is more likely to occur when the fracture extends into one of the toe joints.
+• Osteoarthritis.
+This wear-and-tear type of arthritis is more likely to occur when the break affects one of the toe joints.

 Diagnosis

-During the physical exam, your doctor will check for tender areas in your toes.
-Your doctor will also check the skin around your injury to make sure it's intact and that the toe is still receiving adequate blood flow and nerve signals.
+During the physical exam, health care providers typically check for tender areas in the toe.
+The provider also will check the skin around the injury to make sure it's not cut and that the toe is still getting blood flow and nerve signals.

 Treatment